broshanravan/broshanravan/README.md

 - Bruce Roshanravan
 - Software Developer
 - Currently working Reactive Programming and advanced AWS
-- Looking to collaborate on software Development for potential customers, The following repositories templates of a few applications can be found that I developed for my customers (customer private data has been excluded) as well as code for exploration of new technologies that potentialy could be used to implement high level application for our current and futie customers.
+- Looking forward to collaborate whit other developers on software Development for current and potential customers,

+  The existing repositories on this account are a number of applications developed for our customers (customer private data has been excluded).
+  It also includes codeings conducted for exploration of new technologies that potentialy could be used to implement high level application for our current and futie customers.

 - Development specialities: